NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![Insertion](images/sn_insert3.png)](images/sn_insert3.png "Click to see the full image.")

-On clicking this read, [the read information panel](#Read information panel)the read information panel is displayed where the complete inserted nucleotide sequence is shown in cyan color.
+On clicking this read, the read information panel is displayed where the complete inserted nucleotide sequence is shown in cyan color.

 [![Insertion](images/sn_insert4.png)](images/sn_insert4.png "Click to see the full image.")